d2l-ai/d2l-en/chapter_deep-learning-basics/linear-regression-scratch.md

     * Compute gradient $\mathbf{g} \leftarrow \partial_{(\mathbf{w},b)} \frac{1}{\mathcal{B}} \sum_{i \in \mathcal{B}} l(\mathbf{x}^i, y^i, \mathbf{w}, b)$
     * Update parameters $(\mathbf{w}, b) \leftarrow (\mathbf{w}, b) - \eta \mathbf{g}$

 Since nobody wants to compute gradients explicitly (this is tedious and error prone) we use automatic differentiation to compute $g$.
 See section ["Automatic Gradient"](../chapter_prerequisite/autograd.md) for more details.
-Since the loss `l` is not a scalar variable, running `l.backward()` will add together the elements in `l` to obtain the new variable, and then calculate the variable model parameters’ gradient.
+Since the loss `l` is not a scalar variable, running `l.backward()` will add together the elements in `l` to obtain the new variable, and then calculate the variable model parameters' gradient.

 In an epoch (a pass through the data), we will iterate through the `data_iter` function once and use it for all the examples in the training data set (assuming the number of examples is divisible by the batch size).
 The number of epochs `num_epochs` and the learning rate `lr` are both hyper-parameters and are set to 3 and 0.03, respectively.
 Unfortunately in practice, the majority of the hyper-parameters will require some adjustment by trial and error.
 For instance, the model might actually become more accurate by training longer (but this increases computational cost).
 Likewise, we might want to change the learning rate on the fly.
 We will discuss this later in the chapter on ["Optimization Algorithms"](../chapter_optimization/index.md).

 ```{.python .input  n=12}
 lr = 0.03               # learning rate